 Always be on your guard when anyone you're not expecting - a man, a woman or even a child - turns up at your door.

-Burglars won't go to the trouble of breaking in if they can just knock and be invited in.
+Burglars and fraudsters won't go to the trouble of breaking in if they can just knock and be invited in.